xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

        Figure 5: Different recipes at different entries of a mouth state.

+Further, in order to cut off the previous history the operations now, must depend on the entry from where the state is entered.
+The resulting state machine must therefore be built upon multi-entry states.

 So, there is only one way to determine 'x': it must be computed  upon entry into the state.
 Analogously, to accumulation the let 'interference' in mouth